acocalypso/PokeSearchMad/README.md

 ## Additional IMPORTANT Infos:
 This Bot currently only support German Pokemon and its in an early development stage.

+## ToDo
+- Fix conversation of despawn time to localtime
+- add more search parameter like iv, wp, level

 ## Contributing